hybridsjs/hybrids/docs/core-concepts/translation.md

 # Translation

 You can always define properties using [property descriptor](descriptors.md) objects.
-However, the translation concept provides a set of rules for translating properties that do not match property descriptor structure.
+However, the translation concept provides a set of rules for translating the definition that does not match property descriptor structure.
 The value can be a primitive, a function, or even an object, but without get and set methods.

-Mainly, the translation expands shorter syntax or applies built-in factories using passed values.
-The translation is made in the following order:
+The translation expands shorter syntax or applies built-in factories using passed values.
+The translation is done in the following order:

 1. **`render` key value as a function.** It translates to `render` factory:
     ```javascript